 But first, let's start with a classic.
-Despite the fact that UUID identifiers have been widely used by awesome web-portals as primary ID systems (https://trello.com, https://slack.com) a lot of new start-ups by trusting development to low-level outsource companies or freelancers are still based on Autoincremented primary keys as IDs.
+Despite the fact that UUID identifiers have been widely used by awesome web-portals as primary ID systems (https://trello.com, https://slack.com) a lot of new start-ups and developments are still based on Autoincremented primary keys as IDs.
 Typical de-facto default in relational DBs (MySQL, MSSQL, Oracle, Postgres) will look like:

 id INT AUTO_INCREMENT PRIMARY KEY